Pump Ed 101

 Two useful pieces of information that can be used to identify pumps that are prone to cavitation due to suction recirculation are Suction Specific Speed (S) and Suction Energy (SE).
 This calculator will allow you to calculate both.
 For more information on S see Terry Henshaw's Oct - Dec 2009 Pumps & Systems

 articles on NPSH and Suction Specific Speed.
 You can read them at www.pump-zone.com.
+See my Feb 2010 Pumps & Systems magazine article for additional information.
+The calculators were updated on 3/31/11.

 Download (2.4M Excel Document .xlsx)